 An Annual Return Date (ARD) of a company is the latest date to which an annual return must be made up.
 The annual return must be filed with the CRO within 56 days of the date to which it is made up.
 Each company has an Annual Return Date allocated to it and it can be checked using the Company Search facility.
 A company can bring forward their Annual Return Date or depending on the circumstances, extend the ARD to a later date.

 The ARD is set to a later date by filing Form B73.
-Form B73 has a filing fee of 15 euro.
-Form B73 may be filed by a company not more than once in every five years.
+Form B73 must be filed electronically (no fee) and may be filed by a company not more than once in every five years.
 Form B73 should not be filed with the company's first annual return (due six months after incorporation).
 See below.

 Powered By Inventise